 Anxiety and depression have become common in our culture today and I work with all forms of either issue ( postnatal depression & seasonal affective disorder, generalised anxiety disorder, stress, panic disorder, phobias) using a combination of identifying triggers, developing coping skills and looking at the root cause.

 I started my counselling career with Childline and spent over 10 years as a Counsellor and Supervisor with them.
-I am now working as a counsellor for Childline on a regular basis

 I provide counselling for insurance companies and EAPs.